data-6-berkeley/su25/syllabus.md

 In some lecture notebooks, we will post optional practice problems.
 These are not required, but we recommend that you complete them.

 ### Lab
 Lab notebooks will give you an opportunity to apply the concepts you learn in lecture to real-world data and to practice coding in Python.
-We will be working on the lab notebooks together during lecture time on Wednesday, where we aim to finish the bulk of the lab (if not all of it).
+We will be working on the lab notebooks together during lecture time on Tuesday and Thursday, where we aim to finish the bulk of the lab (if not all of it).

 Labs are graded on correctness and will be due the same day they are released, although we will offer a one-day grace period for submissions.